 I cannot count the number of times a Game of Thrones enthusiast has told me to read the books.
 And now, four seasons and three books in on my personal mission to complete the series, I’m glad I have.

 I understand where the hesitation for most fans comes from.
 Both the individual books of A Song of Ice and Fire (which will henceforth go by ASoIaF) and the series itself are enormous.
 The cast is just as large, and everyone—from the main character to their cousin six times removed—has a name and a story.
-It’s a double-edged sword, and you will either love it or hate it depending on how much you enjoy world-building and small connections.
+It’s a double-edged sword, and you will either love it or hate it depending on how much you enjoy the onerous task of world-building.
 However, despite this, it has a magnificent sense of continuity.
 Character arcs make sense.
 Events and people parallel one another.
 And should there ever be extraneous detail, it is only there to enhance your appreciation of the world.

 There are difficult themes in the series, but they serve a purpose.
 They make a point.
 And, most importantly, careful reading shows that George R. R. Martin is acutely aware of how these themes are framed within the narrative.

 ASoIaF’s treatment of sexual violence is not for shock and awe.
 The world George R. R. Martin has created is misogynistic, but it refuses to be glamorized for an audience’s consumption.
 The storytelling clearly frowns upon women being unnecessarily sexualized in unjustified scenes of nudity and sex as well as violence against their person.